Skip to main content

 Serious immigration consequences

-Specific consequences of exceeding the 20-hour limit:
+Possible consequences of exceeding the weekly limit can include:

 Post-Graduation Work Rights